Economics of cognitive and labour automation

 But out there in the world, the distinction between anthropos and algorithm isn’t made with the philosopher’s subtle microscope but by the market’s blind, groping hand.
 If an algorithm performs as much work as I do, it’s as valuable as I am; we’re interchangeable, distinguished only by the surplus our labour generates.

 Zooming out, Darwinian selection may not care either.
-Does a rich inner world and a sensitive aesthetic help us reproduce?
-It seems it might have for humans, but it’s unclear to me that a machine’s reproductive fitness will involve bonding over twee indie-pop music.
+Do a rich inner world and a sensitive aesthetic help us reproduce?
+It seems they might have for humans, but it’s unclear to me that a machine’s reproductive fitness will involve bonding over twee indie-pop music.

 Figure 3: Evolution duck-types.